-Covid-19 Update – Please be assured that an extensive cleaning and disinfectant process will be adhered to and we have a policy of allowing a minimum of 72 hours between guests.
+Covid-19 – Please be assured that an extensive cleaning and disinfectant process will be adhered to.
 Please note we currently have a minimum stay of 4 nights as the extra cleaning because of Covid makes anything less uneconomic.

 In Partnership with the National Tourist Organisation of Great Britain & Northern Ireland we now have the Covid-19 Industry Standard Certificate.

 We are now taking bookings and look forward to welcoming you to Boghead Holiday Cottages.

 Enjoy the beautiful steadings and stunning views of the surrounding countryside.

 Take in the slower pace of country life, watch the sun rise over the Coreen Hills, enjoy watching the cows, sheep in the surrounding fields and the evening sun set over the Cairngorms.